Back in Bangkok

 After 4 nights in Osaka, it was time to fly back to Seoul…

 The weather forecast for our three nights in Kagoshima was rainy.
 There was a light rain when we arrived.
 But we still took the ferry to Sakurajima the next day.
 Sakurajima is the most active volcano in Japan and it erupts on a daily basis.
 Therefore Kagoshima is such a unique place where an active volcano and a city coexist.
 It was cloudy but we did see Sakurajima up close at Yunohira Observatory which is the closest public point to the volcano.
-I guess what I didn’t like about this trip was the amount of tourists.
-The Sakurajima Island View bus was so full that it was so uncomfortable.
+I guess what I didn’t like about this trip was the number of tourists.
+The Sakurajima Island View bus was so crowded that it was so uncomfortable.
 But the island was full of Camellias and Cherry Blossoms which was lovely.

 However, when we left Sakurajima, the sun began shining.
 So we had a lovely time at Sengan-en Garden.
 It’s one of the most beautiful gardens I’ve ever been with Sakurajima in the background.
 There were lots of Cherry Blossoms and different kinds of flowers.
 It was just so pretty!
 We had Shirokuma, a kakigori with a bear face at the cafe and joined a stamp rally too.
 It was such a fun day!